acharaakshit/RNA-seq_pipeline/README.md

 This approach doesn't produce any errors and works smoothly.

-Another script that uses minimap2 and samtools has also been created.
+Another script (example pipeline: bash/_script_w/_minimap.sh) that uses minimap2 and samtools has also been created.